-We are pleased to share this year’s Murrow Symposium with many of our student organizations!
-Tuesday, March 27, in the Senior Ballroom you will have the opportunity to learn more about opportunities available for students—membership information, activities and how to get involved.
-Get active in one of our student clubs and get directly involved with the communication industry!
+We are pleased to share this year’s Murrow Symposium with corporate sponsors as well as many of our student organizations!
+Located in the CUB Senior Ballroom on Wednesday, April 3, the Expo is the place to learn more about opportunities available for students—career paths, club membership information, activities and how to get involved.
+Get directly involved with the communication industry!

 KHQ provides local news, breaking news, weather, sports and information for the Inland Northwest including Spokane, Coeur d’Alene, Post Falls, Deer Park, Moscow, Pullman and surrounding areas.